laravel/docs/helpers.md

 <a name="method-fluent-str-replace-matches"></a>
 #### `replaceMatches` {#collection-method}

-The `replaceMatches` method replaces all portions of a string matching a given pattern with the given replacement string:
+The `replaceMatches` method replaces all portions of a string matching a pattern with the given replacement string:

     use Illuminate\Support\Str;